Biden unveils plan for solar power to produce 45% of US electricity by 2050

 Solar power could reach 40 per cent by 2035 by doubling the installation of solar energy annually, according to new study

-The Biden administration has issued a plan to increase the country’s reliance on solar power from 3 per cent to more than ten times that amount in under 30 years.
+The Biden administration has issued a plan to increase the country’s reliance on solar power from 3 per cent to more than 10 times that amount in under 30 years.

-The Department of Energy published a blueprint on Wednesday on how to provide 45 per cent of US electricity from solar by 2050, which would involve ramping up production of solar panels and modernizing energy infrastructure across the country.
+The Department of Energy published a blueprint on Wednesday on how to provide 45 per cent of US electricity from solar by 2050, which would involve ramping up production of solar panels and modernising energy infrastructure across the country.

 President Joe Biden has touted clean energy as the way for America, the world’s second largest polluter, to reduce emissions and help in tackling the global climate crisis but also provide thousands of jobs.